TheExiledTheory/TinderSwiper/README.md

     1. Create a method for updating X-AUTH-TOKEN automatically
     2. Implement an AI chat bot with a web hook for messaging matches
     3. Setup a UI to use to display an interface similar to that of Tinder
+    4. Implement a system for analysing profile pictures and assigning an 'attractiveness score' with ML

 ## DEPENDENCIES:
     Python3 Libraries           [Colorama, shapely, pyproj, requests]